Krotom/games-n-tools/README.md

 # IMPORTANT !

-The script runs directly in the games-n-tools directory, if you try to run main.lua in assets folder by yourself, you're gonna mess up(not if you're a programmer like me!)
+The script runs directly in the games-n-tools directory, if you try to run main.py in assets folder by yourself, you're gonna mess up(not if you're a programmer like me!)